roopesh70/CAMPUS-EVENT/README.md

 ## 🎯 Overview

-**SHARP** is a full-featured Campus Event Management System designed for educational institutions.
+**CAMEVE** is a full-featured Campus Event Management System designed for educational institutions.
 It streamlines event creation, discovery, registration, attendance tracking, certificate generation, and analytics — all in one place.
 The platform serves three distinct user roles with tailored dashboards and workflows, wrapped in a bold **Neobrutalist** UI design.

 ---